Support & Contact

 Does Field work without cell service?

 Yes.
-After downloading the route data for your state (a one-time download of ~15–25 MB), SnagMP Field works entirely offline using your phone's GPS.
-It's designed for remote highway locations with no connectivity.
+After downloading the route data for your state (a one-time download of 6–31 MB depending on state), SnagMP Field works entirely offline using your phone's GPS.

 What is Station (STA) Mode?